Lambesc: Economic history

-Under the Ancien Régime, agriculture was characterized as mixed, with typically Mediterranean crops: cereals, oil and wine are mainly produced.
+Under the Ancien Régime, agriculture was characterised as mixed, with typically Mediterranean crops: cereals, oil and wine are mainly produced.
 In the late eighteenth century, wheat and oil were the basic products, but wheat became less and less important.
 Moreover, agronomists were suggesting Provençal olive farms and vineyards.
 Already in 1766, Abbot Expilly reflects this trend and says Lambesc is "in a country abounding in pleasant wine and olive oil."
 But there is also growing almonds, followed by fodder and a few mulberry.